datacamp-content/courses-model-choice/chapter1.md

 skills: 1
 ```

-In a first step, we look at the data
+In a first step, we look at the Schooling dataset which is already loaded from the package "Ecdat".

 `@instructions`
 Use the head() function, to see the first lines of the dataset